 Pension Plan.
-The Bank maintains the New York State Bankers Retirement System Volume Submitter Plan, as adopted by Orange County Trust Company (the "Pension Plan"), a tax-qualified defined benefit plan for eligible employees.
+The Bank maintains the New York State Bankers Retirement System Volume Submitter Plan (the "Pension Plan"), as adopted by the Bank, a tax-qualified defined benefit plan for eligible employees.
 Messrs.
 Gilfeather, Ruhl, and Bartolotta are eligible to participate in the Pension Plan just like other employees.
-An employee must complete one year of service as well as 1,000 hours and have attained age 21 to be eligible to participate in the Pension Plan.
+An employee must have completed one year of service as well as 1,000 hours and attained age 21 to have been eligible to participate in the Pension Plan.
+The Pension Plan was closed to new participants and benefit accruals were frozen as of December 31, 2015.

-Under the Pension Plan, if a participant retires after attaining age 65, the participant will receive the normal retirement benefit in the form of a life annuity, with a guaranty that at least sixty (60) monthly payments will be made, in an annual amount equal to one and one-half percent (1.5%) of the participant's average annual compensation multiplied the by the participant's years of service (with a maximum of forty (40) years).
+Under the Pension Plan, if a participant retires after attaining age 65, the participant will receive the normal retirement benefit in the form of a life annuity, with a guaranty that at least 60 monthly payments will be made, in an annual amount equal to 1.5% of the participant's average annual compensation multiplied the by the participant's years of service (with a maximum of 40 years).
 If a participant retires prior to age 65 but after attaining age 55 with five years of service, the participant will be entitled to a reduced early retirement benefit.

 KSOP.
-The Orange County Bancorp, Inc. Employee Stock Ownership and Savings Plan as amended and restated (the "KSOP"), is a tax-qualified defined contribution plan for eligible employees of the Company, the Bank or HVIA.
+The Orange County Bancorp, Inc. Employee Stock Ownership and Savings Plan as amended and restated (the "KSOP") is a tax-qualified defined contribution plan for eligible employees of the Company, the Bank or HVIA.
 Messrs.
 Gilfeather, Ruhl, and Bartolotta are eligible to participant in the KSOP just like other employees.
 An employee must have completed 500 hours of service in a six-month computation period and attain age 21 to be eligible to participate in the KSOP.

 Under the KSOP, a participant may elect to defer, on a pre-tax basis, the maximum amount of his or her salary as permitted by the Internal Revenue Code.
 For 2021, the salary deferral contribution limit is \$19,500, provided, however, that a participant over age 50 may contribute an additional \$6,500 to the KSOP for a total of \$26,000.
 If a participant does not affirmatively elect not to defer, the participant will automatically be enrolled with a deferral rate of 6%.
 A participant is always 100% vested in his or her salary deferral contributions.
 The Bank also currently provides participants with matching contributions and a safe harbor profit sharing contribution to active participants in the 401(k) plan.
-Additionally, the Bank may make discretionary employer profit-sharing contributions to the KSOP which may be in the form of Orange County Bancorp stock.
-A participant is always 100% vested in his or her salary deferral contributions and employer discretionary profit-sharing contributions, if any.
+Additionally, the Bank may make discretionary employer profit-sharing contributions to the KSOP, which may be in the form of Orange County Bancorp stock.
+The Bank made an age-based discretionary contribution under the KSOP in 2020 for individuals age 35 and above who were employed by the Bank on April 1, 2016 and whose pension plan benefit had been frozen.
+Of the named executive officers, only Mr. Gilfeather was eligible for the age-based discretionary contributions and employer discretionary profit-sharing contributions, including the age-based discretionary contributions are always 100% vested.
 Matching contributions vest at a rate of 20% per year after one year of service.